CodeGuppyPrograms/ExternalImages/README.md

 ## Note:

-If images are small, you can encode them MIME64 and store them directly in the code (no extra server involved): https://codeguppy.com/code.html?e9A7z9A5PsebKlfFSc3I
+If images are small, you can encode them MIME64 and store them directly in the code (no extra server involved).

+Example:

+https://codeguppy.com/code.html?e9A7z9A5PsebKlfFSc3I